The Sutra Teachings

 Rigpa is the subtlest level of mind, which has never been stained by obscurations or unawareness or confusion, and it’s complete with all good qualities.
 It has three aspects (three different types of nature, to be precise):

-• And then this term kadag (ka-dag), pure from the beginning, primally pure (ka is the first letter of the Tibetan alphabet).
-So that corresponds to voidness.
+- Then this term kadag (ka-dag), pure from the beginning, primally pure (ka is the first letter of the Tibetan alphabet), so that corresponds to voidness.

-Now here’s the difference between the clear-light mind and rigpa.
+Now, here’s the difference between the clear-light mind and rigpa.
 Clear-light mind is speaking about rigpa both in its pure state and when it doesn’t recognize its own face and has the habits of ignorance (and when rigpa doesn’t recognize its own face, it functions as an alaya).
-So clear light is referring to both.
-And rigpa itself is referring to just the untainted state.
-So they’re talking about the same thing, just a different way of classifying it.
+So, clear light is referring to both, and rigpa itself is referring to just the untainted state.
+They’re talking about the same thing, just a different way of classifying it.

-So when we speak about just voidness of impossible ways of existing, that is this one way of explaining the kadag, the purity aspect of rigpa.
+When we speak about just voidness of impossible ways of existing, that is this one way of explaining the kadag, the purity aspect of rigpa.
 That kadag, that purity aspect, is both the voidness of impossible ways of existing and, according to some commentaries, voidness of grosser levels of mind.
 Kadag is this primal purity.
-So it’s pure in two senses:
+It’s pure in two senses:

-• It’s pure of impossible ways of existing.
-That’s our usual voidness.
+- It’s pure of impossible ways of existing, and that’s our usual voidness.

-• And it’s also pure in the other sense, being pure of the grosser levels of mind.
-And that corresponds to clear-light mind in New Tantra.
+- It’s also pure in the other sense, being pure of the grosser levels of mind, and that corresponds to clear-light mind in New Tantra.

 I wouldn’t say that it’s larger.
 It is one aspect of rigpa.
-Then you also have the appearance-making and the compassion (energy going outwards).
-So rigpa has all these qualities.
-With rigpa we’re talking about the whole package of what will become enlightenment, and one part of that package is voidness.
+We also have the appearance-making and the compassion (energy going outwards).
+Rigpa has all these qualities.
+With rigpa, we’re talking about the whole package of what will become enlightenment, and one part of that package is voidness.

 The Dalai Lama

-Have you had the good fortune to meet a person who abides in love and in calmness and in self-control to such a degree that he doesn’t fear anything – nothing can change his state of love, even if he’s threatened; he accepts it like it was just the wind blowing?
+Have you had the good fortune to meet a person who abides in love and in calmness and in self-control to such a degree that he doesn’t fear anything, that nothing can change his state of love, even if he’s threatened, and he accepts it like it was just the wind blowing?

 Yes, I have.
 His Holiness the Dalai Lama and his teachers.
-The only time when you see them really upset, let’s say, is based on compassion.
+The only time when we see them really upset, let’s say, is based on compassion.
 For His Holiness the Dalai Lama, he said this happened twice.
-Once was with the original uprising in Tibet when he left and he knew how many people were being killed.
-And a few years ago when there was again an uprising in Lhasa, he was giving some teaching that I was attending, and he said that this was really very upsetting for him when many people were being killed.
-But otherwise, no – no problem, no change in his mood.
-And obviously he was moved by love and compassion.
+Once was with the original uprising in Tibet when he left, and he knew how many people were being killed.
+A few years ago, when there was again an uprising in Lhasa, he was giving some teaching that I was attending, and he said that this was really very upsetting for him when many people were being killed.
+Otherwise, no problem, no change in his mood.
+Obviously, he was moved by love and compassion.

 What did he do when he was upset?
 Did he just say it, or did you notice something?